Below are the frequently asked questions, related to NCBA membership:

 Q. I am a paralegal.
 Can I join the Paralegal Division?

-Q. Are there any scholarships available for NCBA membership or CLE programs?
+Q. Are there any scholarships available for NCBA membership?

 Yes.
 Attorneys residing in North Carolina and in good standing with any state bar in the United States are eligible for a membership scholarship.
 These scholarships are awarded on a rolling basis starting on July 1, provided the attorney can show sufficient financial need.
 An application can be accessed from the Membership Applications link under the “Join” button at the top right corner of this page.